stfndamjanovic/dotfiles/README.md

 # Dotfiles for macOS

 This is my personal dotfiles.
 It's strongly inspired by [Dries Vints](https://github.com/driesvints/dotfiles) dotfiles, just changed enough to fit my personal preferences.
+If you want to know more about it, you can read the great [blog post](https://driesvints.com/blog/getting-started-with-dotfiles) that he wrote.

 ## Installation